-Sign in to your account Create a new account

-Dimdim ID : rittingj Dimdim is a browser-based web 2.0 service that allows anybody to :

-Password : Share their desktop

-Show slides

-Remember me on this computer Talk, Listen, Chat and Broadcast via Webcam

-Sign In Forgot your password?
-Much more !

-Dimdim's hosted service is available for free and can be easily used for small gatherings, to seminars with hundr of attendees.

-Learn the benefits of getting Dimdim Pro
+Sign in and start your meeting.
+If you need an account, create Sign in to your account Dimdim ID: Initingi Create a new account Dimdim is a browser-based web 2.0 service that allows Password: anybody to : Share their deaktop Remember me on this computer Show alides Talk, Listen, Chat and Broadcast via Webcam Sign in Forgot your password?
+Much more!
+Dimdim's hosted service is available for free and can be easily used for small gatherings, to seminars with hundreds of attendees.
+Learn the benefits of getting Dimdim Pro Create Account of their SynchroLive Communication Platform.
+The open source community supports the Open Source Community Edition.

-Create Account